 MHARA Board of Directors reserves the right to amend any rule at any time as it pertains to Safety, Environmental and/or Property Issues.

 - SAFETY EQUIPMENT: Rules apply always when car is on track.
 Snell-rated SA2010 or newer helmet required.
 Roll bar padding required in driver compartment.
 Fire retardant padding.
 SFI-approved full fire suit required.
 Fire retardant gloves, shoes and head and neck restraint required.
 Right and left seat head supports required.
 Recommended: Fire retardant head sock and underwear, collapsible steering shaft.
 Driver-side window net required, minimum 16 inch by 20-inch ribbon or mesh style, and must be mounted to roll cage so latch is at top front of window.
 Minimum three inch (two inch with head restraint system) wide SFI-approved five-point safety belt assembly required, must be mounted securely to main roll cage.
 Safety belts no more than 5 years old.
-Recommended: Safety belts no more than three years old.
+Safety belts monitored by tech and replaced when they show wear and tear and become unsafe..
 Kill switch required within easy reach of driver and must be clearly marked ‘OFF’ and ‘ON’.

 - FRAME: Any American OEM full body rear wheel drive passenger car, 1964 or newer, full frame or unibody.
 Minimum 107.5-inch wheelbase (measured from center of rear axle to center of front lower ball joint), maximum one-inch difference from side to side.
 Rear of frame behind rear tires, no further forward than one inch behind factory seam, may be replaced in OEM location with two inch by three-inch steel tubing with 0.095-inch wall thickness.
 Factory seam must remain visible.
 Unibody must tie rear frame to front frame.
 Frame may be “X” braced.
 No Camaros, Firebirds or Mustangs.
 No part of frame or body can be lower than 4 inches from the ground except front cross member, oil pan, sway bar, exhaust, lower rear control arms and shock mounts may be 3-inch minimum from ground level.